Last Updated August 25, 2019

-In the last 10 years Guadalajara has grown into a world class epicurean destination.
-The traditional Guadalajara restaurants were established long ago but the modern side only started to flourish recently.
-What makes Guadalajara such a cool place to hang out is that balance of modern and traditional schools of thought, that you encounter everyday.
+In the last 10 years, Guadalajara has grown into a world-class foodie destination.
+The traditional Guadalajara restaurants were established long ago but the modern side of the restaurant scene only started to flourish recently.
+What makes Guadalajara such a cool place to hang out is the balance of modern and traditional schools of thought, that you encounter every day.
 You see it in the architecture, how people think, but most importantly, you see it in the food.
-Some of the best food I have ever tasted comes from a family that has spent 3 generations preparing one dish.
-Then, for your next meal, you eat with a chef that has worked in the best kitchens in Europe and layers each dish with evolving flavors.
+Some of the best food I have ever tasted comes from a family that has spent 3 generations preparing one, single dish.
+Then, for your next meal, you eat with a chef that has worked in the top kitchens in Europe and applies those techniques to rare Mexican ingredients.

 Guadalajara has spellbinding traditional foods, restaurants representing most of Mexico and a booming international scene.
-All of the sudden there is world class sushi, lots of Korean BBQ, home style Lebanese, French-Vietnamese, a surplus of Argentine grills, Venezuelan, Indian a uniquely Mexican natural foods movement, among many more.
+All of a sudden there is world-class sushi, lots of Korean BBQ, home-style Lebanese, French-Vietnamese, a surplus of Argentine grills, Venezuelan, Indian a uniquely Mexican natural food movement, among many more.

 I want to help you find your next great meal and I am trying to throw dozens of options at the wall to see if anything sticks.
 These are my favorite Guadalajara restaurants to eat and be entertained, and I hope you find one or two that you absolutely love.

 I feel uniquely qualified to write this article because I have been living here for so long.
 All of the top Google searches are bloggers who parachute in for a long weekend and try to summarize the Guadalajara restaurant scene having eaten at these restaurants only once.
 I have lived in Guadalajara for ten years of which I have spent five years working in Guadalajara restaurants.
 The contacts that I have made give me a unique perspective about restaurants that are opening and why others are closing.